pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 ]
 ```

-Following this pattern guarantees that common tooling for inspection and profiling can parse and analyze the invocations.
+Following this pattern ensures that common inspection and profiling tooling can parse and analyze the invocations.
 We also use these tools to derive symbols for pseudo-functions rendered as part of snapshot tests.

+### Function Values And Partial Application

+The Elm programming language supports closures and partial application.
+When a function (with remaining parameters) escapes a scope as a value, the Elm compiler emits a representation of this partially applied function that allows adding more arguments sometime later.

+For function applications where the function is a value of unknown origin, the Elm compiler emits an expression that adds the given arguments using a form that allows for generic partial application.
+It emits this partial application as `ParseAndEvalExpression`, where the `Environment` contains the argument value.
+(If the Elm application expression contains multiple arguments, the compiler nests this pattern recursively)

+When emitting a function value, the compiler creates a corresponding wrapper matching the number of parameters.
+On application of the last argument, the wrapper uses an environment structure as described in the 'Full Function Applications' section.